 To set a collection item thumbnail:

 - Hover over a Blog Post and click Edit.

 - In the post settings, click the Options tab and drag your image into the image uploader or click the image uploader and select a file from your computer.
-To use a stock image, click Search For Image.
+To reuse an image or use a stock image, click Search For Images.